Smiling Friends: Production

 Smiling Friends was created by animators Zach Hadel and Michael Cusack, noted for their individual successes as content creators for Newgrounds and YouTube.
-Already well-acquainted with each other online, the pair conceived the idea for the show in 2017 whilst dining at Gus's Chicken in Burbank, California, where Cusack, who is based in Melbourne, Australia, was visiting at the time.
-Hadel stated in an interview that the pair's goal for the show was to base it around "a group of loveable characters, with a simple kind of concept, which we could take anywhere we wanted to."
-They settled upon the premise of a hotline for people who were unhappy, which became "the connective tissue that made it all click together."
-However, Hadel stated that although "the company is an important aspect of the show, it’s really the springboard.
-We have episodes where it’s not even about the job at all."
+Already well-acquainted with each other online, the pair conceived the idea for the show in 2017 whilst dining at Gus's Chicken in Burbank, California (during a visit from Cusack, who is based in Melbourne).
+Hadel stated in an interview that the pair's goal for the show was to base it around "a group of lovable characters, with a simple kind of concept, which we could take anywhere we wanted to".
+They settled upon the premise of a hotline for people who were unhappy, which became "the connective tissue that made it all click together".
+He said that although "the company is an important aspect of the show, it's really the springboard" and that they "have episodes where it's not even about the job at all".
 The pair singled out South Park and Seinfeld as amongst the show's biggest influences.
 The duo developed the show's art style as a 50/50 blend of their own individual styles, though Cusack noted that his own drawings tend to go through a "final Zach gloss".
 Early in development, the series went under the working title Little Helpers, with an entirely different cast.

-Hadel and Cusack pitched the series to Adult Swim which subsequently greenlit production on the pilot in 2018.
-Hadel had previously attempted to sell his and Chris O'Neill's webseries Hellbenders to the network, but the project was not picked up while an independently produced pilot was shelved during production.
-Meanwhile, Cusack created the Rick and Morty short Bushworld Adventures which premiered during an April Fools stunt on the network in 2018, and also created the series YOLO: Crystal Fantasy which premiered on August 10, 2020.
+Hadel and Cusack pitched the series to Cartoon Network, which greenlit production on the pilot for the network's nighttime programming block Adult Swim in 2018.
+Hadel had previously attempted to sell his and Chris O'Neill's web series Hellbenders to the network, but the project was not picked up while an independently produced pilot was shelved during production; O'Neill would later compose the Smiling Friends theme song.
+Meanwhile, Cusack created the Rick and Morty parody Bushworld Adventures, which premiered as an April Fool's Day stunt on the network in 2018, and also created the series YOLO, which premiered in August 2020.